helmwave/docs/docs/yaml.md

 Strategy to handle releases in pending statuses (`pending-install`, `pending-upgrade`, `pending-rollback`)

-If helmwave tries to upgrade release that is currently in one of pending statuses it will follow specified strategy:
+If helmwave tries to upgrade release that is currently in one of the pending statuses, it will follow specified strategy:

 - `""` (or not specified) - do nothing.
 Helm will fail in this case;
-- `rollback` - rollback release to previous version.
-Upgrade will happen after rollback is complete;
+- `rollback` - rollback release to a previous version.
+Upgrade will happen after `rollback` is complete;
 - `uninstall` - uninstall release.
-Upgrade will happen after uninstall is complete.
+Upgrade will happen after `uninstall` is complete.

 ### context

-Allows to use custom kubecontext for release.
+Allows using custom kubecontext for release.

 **!!!
 Kubedog can't be enabled when there are releases in multiple contexts.**